ltnetcase/BedAnno/README.md

 BedAnno
 =======

 Annotate genomics variations of hg19 by using a BED+1 format database, which construct from ucsc hg19 databases.
+This module can directly parse the vcf4.1 format ref and single alt string(no commas in it), without normalized by vcftools, and can recognize the tandom repeat variation and duplication, generate the standard HGVS strings for most of complex cases.
+Also it will ajust the strand of transcript, and follow the 3' nearest rules to annotate.

 BED +1 Format for hg19 refseq annotation
 ----------------------------------------